itsjoeoui/jyu.dev/src/content/post/draft-post.md

 ---
-title: "A working draft title"
+title: 'A working draft title'
-description: "This post is for testing the draft post functionality"
+description: 'This post is for testing the draft post functionality'
-publishDate: "10 Sept 2023"
+publishDate: '10 Sept 2023'
-tags: ["test"]
+tags: ['test']
 draft: true
 ---